Peritheory/peritheory.github.io/content/articles/how-the-provinces-conquer.md

 title = 'How the Provinces Conquer'
 +++

 Below is a translation of a lecture given by György Spiró in 2006.
 Here is the original hungarian [transcript](https://www.origo.hu/attached/2006032120060321spirogyorgy.rtf) and videos [here](https://www.youtube.com/watch?v=NQjheO-khmI) and [here](https://www.youtube.com/watch?v=uPvEcRTxsOU&t=4275s).
 The lecture explores how a superpower decays and falls due to the spread of ideas from its periphery to its center.
-Nearly twenty years have passed since this lecture and lot has changed in the world.
+Nearly twenty years have passed since this lecture.
 Ideas once considered fringe are now at its center.
-How will history rhyme?
+Will history rhyme?

 VIII.
 Semester, Lecture 5 - March 20, 2006